 Community Health: to promote access to health and combat the spread of diseases through prevention and treatment.

-The monitoring of activities to identify critical issues, opportunities and risks from a socio-economic and environmental perspective, including the respect and promotion of human rights, through the application of standardised impact assessment tools (ESHIA) for all contexts of presence.
+Monitoring activities to identify issues, opportunities, and risks from a socio-economic and environmental standpoint (including the respect and promotion of human rights), through the use of impact assessment tools (ESHIA), or specific studies, such as Human Rights Impact Assessment.
+Assessing potential direct and indirect impacts and implementing any necessary mitigation measures.

 We manage the evaluation and measurement of local development through the use of tools and methodologies: